 - 1. Select the desired task. - 2.
-Click on the "Entry-Info-Inspector" 1 and select a calendar in the "Calendar" popup ("Extra" pane).
+Click on the "Info" inspector and select a calendar in the "Calendar" pop-up ("Extra" pane).

 If you have activated the "Ignore resource calendars" check box, the task is scheduled even if the resource that is assigned to the task has nonworking time set in his or her resource calendar.